-Kadhi chawal’s light but hearty blend of yogurt and rice makes the dish well-suited to subcontinent summers.
-A lunch staple in my home, I always ate it under the assumption that it wasn’t a Punjabi dish.
+Kadhi pakora's light but hearty blend of yogurt and rice makes the dish well-suited to subcontinent summers.
+A lunch staple in my home, I always ate it under the assumption that it wasn't a Punjabi dish.
 Turns out it is, along with being a Haryana, Uttar Pradesh, Rajasthani, Gujarati and Sindhi dish, with each region having its own take.
 So think pan-North Indian.

 The recipe below was submitted by my old classmate, Sohaib who grew up in Rawalpindi, and adapted with input from my mom.
 It is a labor of love but well worth the effort.

-How to Make Kadhi Chawal
+How to Make Kadhi Pakora

 The dish has several variations.
 Each province, region and family does it separately.
 The recipe featured here is a blend of Sohaib and my mother’s kadhi recipe.
 Kadhi can be an intimidating dish to make, and so here are a few suggestions to make the process as smooth as possible: